People's Food Co-op Historymember owned since 1971!

 Increasing demand for natural-food products led to PFC wholesaling to other co-ops around the state.
 This evolved into the Michigan Federation of Food Co-ops, which ran its own mill (the Daily Grind) and warehouse (People’s Wherehouse) selling Michigan-grown organic grains, beans and flour to co-ops nationwide.

-A second PFC location opened at 212 N. Fourth Ave. in 1975 followed by the opening of Wildflour Baking Collective, People’s Produce Co-op, and the Ann Arbor Tofu Collective in 1976 and the People’s Herb and Spice Co-op in summer of 1978, all on the same block.
+A second PFC location opened at 212 N. Fourth Ave. in 1975 followed by the opening of Wildflour Community Bakery, People’s Produce, and the Soy Plant in 1976, and the People’s Herb and Spice Co-op in summer of 1978, all on the same block.
 The Co-op grossed close to $500,000 in 1978.
 By the summer of 1985, the Produce and Herb co-ops merged with PFC and a new store opened on Packard.
 The new store had better lighting, lots of fresh produce and the addition of dairy products.
 The Fourth Ave. store expanded significantly in 1994 when it moved two doors north to 216 N. Fourth.

 By 1997 PFC consolidated its operations closing the Packard store after several years of financial struggle.
 In 2000 the Co-op expanded by opening Café Verde—Ann Arbor’s first fair-trade coffee bar—and adding a prepared foods kitchen and hot food/salad bar.
 Sales are now topping $5.5 million with a membership of over 6,500.